ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   HTML is the easiest type of data to add into a page using Ajax.
 The browser renders it just like any other HTML.
 The CSS rules for the rest fo the page are applied to the new content.
 *   Loading XML & Ajax
     -   Requesting XML data is very similar to requesting HTML.
 However, processing the data that is returned is more complicated because the XML must be converted into HTML to be shown on the page.
+*   Loading JSON with Ajax
+    -   The request for JSON data uses the same syntax you saw in the requests for HTML & XML data.
+When the server responds, the JSON will be converted into HTML.
+    -   DESERIALIZING - is the process of taking the JSON which is transmitted as a string, and converting it into a JavaScript object.
 *